amanmishra2003-EC/ALU_32_BIT_VHDL/README.md

 # ALU_32_BIT_VHDL
 A complete 32-bit Arithmetic Logic Unit (ALU) designed in VHDL, supporting arithmetic, logical, and shift operations, along with a comprehensive testbench covering edge cases and operational scenarios.

+Note : The testbench performs exhaustive ALU operation selection with strong edge-case coverage.
+Future enhancement includes converting it into a self-checking testbench using assertions and reference models

 32-Bit Arithmetic Logic Unit (ALU) in VHDL

 📌 Project Overview